Personal luxury car: Niche market

 The initial luxury cars of this category during the 1950s in the United States were expensive, niche market, low-volume vehicles.
 Described as "quasi-custom" models, marketers at the time promoted them as "sports cars."
-This connoted "anything with a convertible top, lots of performance, a few unique styling touches, and top-of-the-line price tag.
+This connoted "anything with a convertible top, lots of performance, a few unique styling touches, and a top-of-the-line price tag.

 These included the Cadillac Eldorado, Buick Roadmaster Skylark, Oldsmobile 98 Fiesta, Imperial Newport, Chrysler New Yorker, Chrysler 300 and Chrysler Windsor, Packard Hawk, and Packard Caribbean.
 All models had two-door convertible or hardtop body styles, built on a platform shared with far less expensive models.
 The Eldorado represented 0.5% of Cadillac's total sales in 1953, with 1,690 Buick Skylarks, 458 Oldsmobile 98 Fiestas, and 750 Packard Caribbeans sold.
 The styling of 1950s luxury cars has been described as a "baroque excess".